 How do I check my credit report for free?

-based on the information in your credit report, it is important to make sure that the credit report information
+information in your credit report, it is important to make sure that the credit report information is

 To request a copy of your credit report, please visit: www.annualcreditreport.com